-The European Banking Authority (EBA) started work in January 2011.
+The European Securities and Markets Authority (ESMA) started work in January 2011.

-The work of the European Banking Authority
+The work of the European Securities and Markets Authority

-- contributing to the development of single regulatory and supervisory standards and practices, and drawing up guidelines, recommendations and drafts for regulations and technical standards for their implementation; - presenting opinions to the institutions of the European Union; - helping harmonise the legislation of the European Union, promoting a culture of single supervision, ensuring the harmonised, efficient and effective application of legislation, preventing loopholes in legal standards being abused, reducing and resolving disputes between different authorities, ensuring effective and constant supervision over financial institutions, and helping the unified functioning of colleges of supervisors even in emergencies; - encouraging and simplifying the delegation of work and duties between authorities. - working closely with the European Systemic Risk Board, informing the Board of the progress of its work, and making sure the warnings and recommendations of the European Systemic Risk Board are adhered to fully; - drawing up expert assessments for the various authorities, issuing guidelines and recommendations, and promoting best practice; - monitoring and assessing market trends within its own area of responsibility, and where necessary trends in lending, especially to households and small and medium-sized enterprises; - carrying out economic analysis of the markets; - strengthening protection for depositors and investors; - participating in ensuring single and constant operation by colleges of supervisors, monitoring systemic risks, making assessments and measurements, developing and coordinating restructuring and liquidation plans, backing high-level protection for depositors and investors across the European Union, and developing rules for resolving problems at financial institutions that have fallen into difficulties.
+- contributing to the development of single regulatory and supervisory standards and practices, and drawing up guidelines, recommendations and drafts for regulations and technical standards for their implementation; - presenting opinions to the institutions of the European Union; - helping harmonise the legislation of the European Union, promoting a culture of single supervision, ensuring the harmonised, efficient and effective application of legislation, preventing loopholes in legal standards being abused through regulatory arbitrage, reducing and resolving disputes between different authorities, ensuring effective and constant supervision over financial market participants, helping the unified functioning of colleges of supervisors even in emergencies; - encouraging and simplifying the delegation of work and duties between authorities. - working closely with the European Systemic Risk Board, informing the Board of the progress of its work, and making sure the warnings and recommendations of the European Systemic Risk Board are adhered to fully; - drawing up expert assessments for the various authorities, issuing guidelines and recommendations, and promoting best practice; - monitoring and assessing market trends within its own area of responsibility; - carrying out economic analysis of the markets; - strengthening protection for investors; - participating in ensuring single and constant operation by colleges of supervisors, monitoring systemic risks, making assessments and measurements, developing and coordinating restructuring and liquidation plans, backing high-level protection for investors across the European Union, developing rules for resolving problems at financial market participants that have fallen into difficulties, and assessing what the need is for financial instruments; - taking on all of the earlier tasks and unfinished work of the Committee of European Securities Regulators.

-To do its work, the European Banking Authority has the authority:
+To do its work, the European Securities and Markets Authority has the authority: